1. About

 The DSP section contains two sound processors.
 A 10-band EQ and a Dynamic Range Compressor.

-With the Stream and the Rec checkboxes you can deside if a sound processor should be activated
+With the Stream and the Rec checkboxes you can decide if a sound processor should be activated

 for the streaming and/or recording signal chain.